-Here are 5 tips to help ease their pain and discomfort:
+Here are five tips to help ease their pain and discomfort:

-- Burping: Hold your baby upright and gently pat on their back, keeping your hand cupped.
-Or you can try sitting with your newborn and gently rocking them.
+- Burping: Hold your baby upright and gently pat her on her back, keeping your hand cupped.
+Or you can try sitting with your newborn and gently rocking her.
 Either way, burping your baby both after and during feeding can help them release gas or prevent gas from building up.

-- Massaging: Gently massage your baby’s belly and pump their legs back and forth (as if they’re riding a bike) while they are on their back.
+- Massaging: Gently massage your baby’s belly and pump her legs back and forth (as if they’re riding a bike) while she is on her back.
 Always support your baby's head and make sure it’s at a higher level than their chest.

-- Bathing: Bathing your baby in warm water can help relax their bodies and release gas more easily.
+- Bathing: Bathing your baby in warm water can help relax her body and release gas more easily.

 - Changing equipment: If you bottle-feed your baby, try switching to a slower flow nipple.
 That way, your baby will not ingest as much air while sucking at the nipple.

 - Changing positions: Try tipping the bottle up so that there are no air bubbles in the nipple.
 You can use a nursing pillow for support and make sure your baby is properly positioned.
-A good position helps with proper latching so that your baby swallows less air when they feed.
+A good position helps with proper latching so that your baby swallows less air when she feeds.